majosh07/Bernardson/README.md

 Want to
  - use a real database
  - encourage semi frequent activity
- - encourage multiple people at a time to partiticipate
+ - encourage multiple people at a time to participate
     - don't need always have multiple people